Loading lesson…

 The big idea: computers learn by looking at lots of examples and fixing their mistakes over and over.
 The better the examples, the better the computer gets.

-What is the core idea behind "How Machines Learn From Examples"?
+What is the main idea of "How Machines Learn From Examples"?

-Which best describes the scope of "How Machines Learn From Examples"?
+Which concept is most central to "How Machines Learn From Examples"?